Strathspey Railway (GNoSR): Amalgamations

 On 1 February 1865, the Inverness and Aberdeen Junction Railway and the Inverness and Perth Junction Railway amalgamated.
-On 29 June 1865, the combined undertaking was authorised to be known as the Highland Railway; this took effect on 1 August 1886.
+On 29 June 1865, the combined undertaking was authorised by the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii) to be known as the Highland Railway; this took effect on 1 August 1886.

-Also on 1 August 1866 the Strathspey Railway and the Keith and Dufftown Railway were formally incorporated into the Great North of Scotland Railway.
+Also on 1 August 1866 the Strathspey Railway and the Keith and Dufftown Railway were formally incorporated into the Great North of Scotland Railway by the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii).

 During World War I the timber resources sought by the GNoSR came to be exploited.
 The Great North laid down a timber siding near Knockando, and two more at Nethy Bridge, one of which had a narrow gauge railway connecting it with the surrounding woods.

 Passenger train services

 There appear to have been no regular through workings connecting the Strathspey line with the Perth, Dufftown or Elgin lines in either direction.

 According to Bradshaw's Guide of May 1864, there were three trains each way between Strathspey Junction (renamed Craigellachie Junction the following month) and Abernethy (renamed to Nethy Bridge) on weekdays, with an additional train each way on Saturday evenings.
 The journey took around 1 hour 40 minutes.
 In December 1895, there were three trains each way between Craigellachie Junction (renamed Craigellachie in 1897) and Boat of Garten, supplemented by two short workings between Craigellachie Junction and Ballindalloch.
 Services in April 1910 followed a similar pattern.
 In July 1922, there were four trains each way, although one of the southbound trains ran from Craigellachie to Ballindalloch only.
 In 1938 there were three daily trains supplemented by two southbound and one northbound on Saturdays.
 None of these timetables show a Sunday service.
 From 1910 Ballindalloch is indicated as the station "for Tomintoul, 15 mi distant".